pmakahmann/RMC/README.md

-** Attention Code Louisville Reviewer **

-I have used jQuery as an AJAX example (borrowing styling from Treehouse) in the ajaxSample folder (the JSON file is hosted at myjson.com).
-I also used jQuery in the ohmsLaw folder for the self test pages (testI.html, testR.html, and testV.html).

-I used the Foundation Framework in the gryphonFoundation page.

-You can navigate to these from the webDeveloper.html page, or by navigating to that page from the index.html.
-Or you can just look in the respective folders.

 About:

 Welcome to the RogueMiddleChild.com Repository.
 I have designed this website as an introductory portal into my current progress as Web Designer, as well as a short showcase of my work as a musician, composer, and theorist over the last 18 years.

 Contains:
 The webDesigner page features some of my sample web designs.
-They are front-end only thus far.
+Most are front-end using HTML, CSS, and JavaScript.
+The AboutSchenker page is my first posted PHP site using Twig templates.
 The games page features my first foray into game design, a basic text-driven JavaScript game written for a co-worker.
 There are also music, video, and PDF documents of past performances, compositions, and theoretical writings.

 Viewing: